-Like the Olympic spirit, generating high-quality images and videos faster has always been a core pursuit of the generative modeling community.
-Early efforts mainly followed a numerical-analysis perspective: researchers tried to build more efficient ODE solvers, such as DDIM1, DPM-Solver2, and iPNDM3, to approximate the target distribution with fewer sampling steps.
-At the same time, distillation is also an immediately effective acceleration method, although it usually requires additional training and higher resource cost.
+How to generate high-quality images and videos faster has long been a central objective in the generative modeling community.
+Early explorations mainly followed a numerical-analysis perspective: researchers aimed to design more efficient ODE solvers, such as DDIM1, DPM-Solver2, and iPNDM3, to approximate the target distribution with fewer sampling steps.
+At the same time, distillation is also an effective acceleration approach, although it usually requires additional training and higher resource cost.

-In the era of large models such as FLUX and Wan, perhaps also inspired by inference acceleration ideas from LLMs, cache mechanisms have quickly become popular in academia due to their training-free and plug-and-play nature.
-Of course, quantization and distributed inference are also developing in parallel.
-But in the end, the goal is still the same: finding a better balance between efficiency and quality.
+In the era of large models such as FLUX and Wan, cache mechanisms have gradually become an acceleration direction that receives substantial attention in academia, mainly because they are training-free and plug-and-play.
+However, it is worth emphasizing that Cache in this context is almost unrelated to KV Cache in LLMs.
+Of course, quantization, pruning, and other directions are also developing.
+In the end, the goal remains the same: finding a better balance between efficiency and quality.

 This post focuses on cache mechanisms.
-Based on my own research experience, I want to discuss two questions: how cache methods should be evaluated, and how this technical line has roughly evolved.
+Based on my own research experience, I discuss two questions: how cache methods should be evaluated, and how this technical line has roughly evolved.

 When opening a cache-related paper, the first metrics we usually see fall into two categories: visual quality and efficiency.
 For quality, common metrics include CLIP Score, ImageReward, and VBench.
-For cache methods, reconstruction metrics such as PSNR and LPIPS are also often reported.
-In contrast, the meaning of “efficiency” is sometimes implicitly ambiguous in papers.
+For Cache research, reconstruction metrics such as PSNR, SSIM, and LPIPS are also often considered.
+In contrast, the concept of “efficiency” is sometimes more implicit and ambiguous in many papers.

 Consider a simple arithmetic example.
 Suppose our goal is to generate an image of acceptable quality: